ga4gh/ga4gh-schemas/doc/source/api/network.rst

 ------------

-Two servers, if they are able to communicate over a network connection, can form a simple ad-hoc peer to peer relationship by notifying each other of their existence.
+Two servers, if they are able to communicate over a network connection, can form a simple ad-hoc peer-to-peer (P2P) relationship by notifying each other of their existence.
 A network can be formed by allowing services to share their list of peers with each other.